Buenaventura, Valle del Cauca: Geography

-Buenaventura is located a few miles from the western cordillera of the Andes mountain range and about 116 km by road from the major city of Cali, the department's capital.
+Buenaventura is located a few kilometers from the western cordillera of the Andes mountain range and about 116 km by road from the major city of Cali, the department's capital.
 It is one of the rainiest cities in the world, with 6000 to 7000 mm of rainfall annually.

 Climate

 Buenaventura, like all of the Colombia Pacific Coast, has an extremely consistent, wet, cloudy, humid and hot tropical rainforest climate (Köppen Af).

 Tourism

 The most notable tourist venue is the Cascajal Island located in the western part of the city.
 It is inhabited, and is surrounded by marshes and in it are important tourist and commercial sites including Néstor Urbano Tenorio park, the field of handicrafts sea of the same, the cathedral San Buenaventura Hotel Station, the ramp or site boats to go to nearby islands and the pier.

 Piangüita, a coastal town near Buenaventura, has the Ecoparque Theme Green Iguanas, created by Rigoberto Gomez.
 The Ecopark comprises four hectares, and is part of the homelands of the black community of Bazán.
 It also has beaches which attract tourists.

 Bahía Málaga is a deepwater port designed to provide support to large ships that cannot enter the port of Buenaventura.